Drug Distribution Lawyers in Essex County, New Jersey

-For marijuana possession with intent to distribute and distribution, the penalties are based on where you were arrested (such as in a school zone or near a public housing facility), presence of other items at the scene like scales, and the amount of marijuana you had at the time of the arrest.
+For marijuana possession with intent to distribute and distribution, the penalties are based on where you were arrested (such as in a school zone or near a public park or public housing facility), presence of other items at the scene like scales, and the amount of marijuana you had at the time of the arrest.
 Less than one ounce of marijuana is a fourth degree felony with a sentence of up to 18 months in jail and a fine of $25,000.
 More than one ounce of marijuana but less than five pounds, in conjunction with intent to distribute, is a third degree felony with up to five years in a jail and a fine.
 If convicted in a case involving more than five pounds but less than 25 pounds of marijuana, this is a second degree felony with up to ten years in jail and a fine as high as $150,000.
 If convicted with more than 25 pounds of marijuana, this is a first degree felony with possibly up to $300,000 in fines and a 20 year potential jail sentence.

 If you are caught trying to sell or distributing less than one-half of an ounce of cocaine or heroin, you can face a fine up to $75,000 and up to 5 years in prison.
 For more than a half ounce but less than 5 ounces, up to 10 years in prison and up to $75,000 in fines might apply.
 For more than five ounces, you can face fines up to $500,000 and face a prison sentence up to 20 years.